Nails are essential construction materials that will be around any site or even in our homes for various applications.

 Woodworking Nails Vs. Screws: When to Use Each Fastener

-Nails and screws are easily the unsung heroes of constructions.
+Nails and screws are easily the unsung heroes of construction.
 You are always going to find them in carpentry too.

 These two are essential for holding various wooden frames together.
 It is not just the wooden frames, but also kitchen cabinetry, decking, and many other applications.

 Now that you know just how important they are, where do you use each one of them?
 It is possible sometimes even for the pros to ask themselves such a tough question.

 To help you understand where best to use these fasteners, we will look at various scenarios and suggest what to use.
 This should help you pick the right fastener for the job always.

 1. The Project Size and Choice of Tool

 When working on a large project, nails are often preferred.
 Let us say that you want to install floors or make a farmhouse, then it is easier to use the nails compared to screws.